giulianopz/lfcs/domains/5-service-configuration/h.md

 Web Servers are heavily used in the deployment of Web sites and in this scenario we can use two different implementations:

-- Static Web Server: The content of the server’s response will be the hosted files “as-is”.
+- Static Web Server: The content of the server's response will be the hosted files “as-is”.
 - Dynamic Web Server: Consist in a Web Server plus an extra software, usually an application server and a database.
 For example, to produce the Web pages you see in the Web browser, the- application server might fill an HTML template with contents from a database.
-Due to that we say that the content of the server’s response is generated dynamically.
+Due to that we say that the content of the server's response is generated dynamically.

 ### Installation